Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/c-lang/RFID.rst

 The SPI interface of raspberry pi is closed by default.
 You need to open it manually.
 You can enable the SPI interface in the following way.

+Type the following command in the terminal:

 .. code-block:: console

-    $ Type the following command in the terminal:
+    $ sudo raspi-config

 Then open the following dialog box: